matthewwardrop/spec-classes/docsite/docs/index.md

-**Be consistent.** All helper methods added by `spec_classes` exist within well defined namespaces; that is: `with_<attr>`, `transform_<attr>`, etc.; and each class of methods has the same naming conventions for arguments, and provides complete inline documentation.
+**Be consistent.** All helper methods added by `spec_classes` exist within well defined namespaces; that is: `with_<attr>`, `transform_<attr>`, etc.; and each class of methods has the same naming conventions for arguments and provides complete inline documentation.
 This makes it easy for users to figure out how to use the methods, to override these methods and/or to add new methods that do not collide.